Where to start with the bass guitar

 It may sound obvious but you wouldn’t believe how many people expect results without putting in any effort!
 Consistency is the key here.
 Regular practice is much better than big chunks every so often as it keeps things fresh both mentally and physically.
 Of course the more time you can commit the quicker you will see improvement, but even smaller practice time allocations at regular intervals will yield results.
 Within your practice routine make sure you are covering all the topics you need to and spend time on the areas that are giving you trouble.
 A lot of people just practice the parts that come easy to them and wonder why they aren’t improving.

-Anyway, just some thoughts on how to start out on bass (or any instrument).
-Of course you want it to be interesting and fun.
-BUT hard work and regular practice is needed to get there AND you’ll then have lots of fun when you can start playing more advanced pieces/licks/techniques.
+Anyway, just some thoughts on how to start out on bass guitar (or any instrument).
+Of course you want it to be interesting and fun, but hard work and regular practice is needed to get there and you’ll then have lots of fun when you can start playing more advanced pieces/licks/techniques.
 There’s no downside to getting good at playing your instrument.